 Power: 28W | Folded Size (inches): 6.3 x 11.1 x 1.3 | Weight(lbs): 1.3

-There are two versions of the Big Blue 28W charger currently on the market.
+Two versions of the Big Blue 28W charger are currently on the market.
 The original model, one of the few solar chargers to have three USB ports, is well-loved for its performance and reasonable price tag.
 But the new version has a couple of neat additional features.

-You still get four panels with a combined 28W of power, but only two USB ports.
-However, these incorporate intelligent IC technology this should mean faster charger per port, so the loss of the 1A port doesn’t amount to much.
+You still get four panels with a combined 28W of power but only two USB ports.
+However, these incorporate intelligent IC technology; this should mean a faster charger per port, so the loss of the 1A port doesn’t amount to much.

-Even if you have multiple devices to charge, it’ll be more effective charging them one at a time.
+Even if you have multiple devices to charge, charging them one at a time will be more effective.

-There’s a built-in ammeter so you can check on the current and an internal chip that will automatically start and stop charging if you’re moving in and out of the sun.
+There’s a built-in ammeter to check the current and an internal chip that automatically starts and stops charging if you’re moving in and out of the sun.
 This helps protect your device and means you can keep items on charge in cloudy or changeable conditions.